-We believe the health, safety and well-being of our employees is vital to our success.
-We have prioritized employee safety during the ongoing COVID-19 pandemic by ensuring all employees are properly enabled to work remotely and providing clarity on office closures and evolving guidelines.
-In addition, in response to the ongoing COVID-19 pandemic, we introduced caregiving leaves and promoted new and existing resources related to mental health.
-We also implemented a number of additional measures to support our employees, such as additional company-wide days off and wellness checks throughout the pandemic.
-As we look to reopen offices in many parts of the world, we are adopting a flexible and hybrid approach to working, to meet employee needs and the needs of the business.
-We continue to focus on mental well-being to help employees cope with the demands of a high growth company.
+We prioritized employee safety during the COVID-19 pandemic by ensuring all employees were properly enabled to work remotely and by providing clarity on office closures and evolving guidelines.
+In addition, in response to the COVID-19 pandemic, we introduced emergency caregiving leaves and promoted new and existing resources related to mental health.
+We also implemented additional measures to support our employees, such as additional company-wide days off and wellness checks throughout the pandemic.